dullroar/ten-steps-to-linux-survival/Step06.md

 * **`/gi`** - optional switches, `g` means "global" (change all instances on a line, not just the first one), `i` means (case) "insensitive."

-Regular expressions\index{Regular expressions} you say!
+Regular expressions\index{regular expressions} you say!
 "Now we have two problems."
 But consider where we left off:

 \drcap{But what about capitalization?}